Naitreey/notes-and-knowledge/cs/python/py2py3.rst

     # - py2 -

-    from six import *
+    from utils import *

     # - py3 -

     # local
-    from .six import *
+    from .utils import *
     # global
-    from six import *
+    from utils import *

   compatibility